-The clock is ticking.
-There is less than a year left to achieve compliance for public companies and private companies with public debt.
+The clock is ticking and time is running out to achieve compliance for public companies and private companies with public debt.
 Those who haven’t started yet have cause for concern.
 In addition to the strain that waiting until the last minute will put on internal resources, finance leaders should be aware that software vendors and professional services firms will be stretched thin as the deadline approaches.

 Compliance with the new lease accounting standards is not a one-time event.
 Finance teams should review all ongoing leasing practices in order to minimize the balance sheet impact and make continued compliance seamless.

-Choosing the best solution to support your lease accounting compliance efforts is the key to a successful transition.
+Choosing the best solution to support the new lease accounting requirements is the key to a successful transition.
 Each of the following capabilities and solution attributes should be considered.